An efficient frequency-independent numerical method for computing the far-field pattern induced by polygonal obstacles

 \subsubsection{Regular polygons, low wavenumbers}

-Low-frequency results for {regular polygons with unit side-length} $\Omega$, where $D_N$ is the standard BEM solver (\S\ref{sec:stdbem}), are given in {Table \ref{tab:stdbem2}.
+Low-frequency results for when $\Omega$ is a regular polygons with vertices positioned on the unit circle, where $D_N$ is the standard BEM solver (\S\ref{sec:stdbem}), are given in {Table \ref{tab:stdbem2}.
 The same experiment was performed for Strategy One, with similar results.} For the triangle, $N_\mathrm{ref}=942$, for the square, $N_\mathrm{ref}=1400$, and for the pentagon, $N_\mathrm{ref}=1660$. {In all cases, we observe convergence as $N$ increases, and our method can achieve a high accuracy for all incident angles with a relatively low $N$.
 There appears to be no obvious rule for predicting $\errout/\errin$. }